Coronavirus US: Why is a Covid-19 surge team being sent to Missouri?

-On 3 June, the state reported 516 new covid-19 cases, on 4 July, that number was 1,108.
+On 3 June, the state reported 516 new covid-19 cases, and by 4 July, that number was 1,108.
 Case numbers this high have not been seen since February.
-In response, state officials requested help from the federal government who will be sending a covid-19 surge team.
+In response, state officials requested help from the federal government, which will be sending a covid-19 surge team.

 Dr. Anthony Fauci highlighted the risk unvaccinated Americans are taking on Meet the Press this Sunday.
 Fauci cited a new study that found that in June, 99.2% of those who died from covid-19 were unvaccinated.
 Fauci, who has been at the front lines of fighting this pandemic since last spring, described the deaths as “avoidable and preventable."

 The heart of the outbreak is in the Southwest corner of the state.
 The Kansas City Star has also reported that not a single county has a fully vaccinated population above thirty-five percent.

 The increased transmission of the delta variant has led hospitals to fill up quickly, with one, Mercy Hospital Springfield, running out of ventilators on the Fourth of July.
 Luckily, neighboring states are not experiencing the same rise in cases and have sent over the needed supplies.